 Councillor Gordon Blair provided an update for the meeting.
 Text taken from an email:

-I am not commenting on the wind turbines as I am vice chair of planning committee.
+“I am not commenting on the wind turbines as I am vice chair of planning committee.

 There is a proposal to disallow election signs on lamppost which I am vehemently against as a democrat.
 Given a number of issues in Argyll and Bute it is absolutely essential democracy is protected at every level so I shall be defending this important right at the next council meeting.